QuEraComputing/Bloqade.jl/docs/src/install.md

 - Keeping the instance alive for the duration of your work
 - Terminating (the equivalent of completely deleting an instance) and starting new instances frequently

-Just copy and paste the example at the very bottom (the command starting with `ssh -i ...`).
+Just copy and paste the example at the very bottom (the command starting with `ssh -i ...`), changing the user to `ubuntu` from `root`.
 If your key is not located in the `~/.ssh` folder for Linux/macOS users, you will need to either navigate to the folder you have the key stored to in the command line and execute the command there OR specify the full path to the key as the string in front of `-i`.

 #### Option 2: OpenSSH Config File